PauloGoncalvesLima/Games-Projects/Game Jams/GMTK2019/README.md

 ## Jam Results

 For the final rankings, Sole Spotlight placed at 270th of 2604 entries, with an overall score of 4.027 out of 5.
-More detailed results can seen in the following image:
+More detailed results can be seen in the following image:

 ![Sole Spotlight Rank](./Press/Rank.png)